fedme/cordova-plugin-screen-pinning/README.md

 ## Device owner (Kiosk Mode)

-With the normal pinned mode your app's users will have to confirm a dialog asking whether they want to allow your app to be pinned.
-They can also leave pinned mode easily with a combination of buttons.
-If instead you need your app to run in a sort of "Kiosk mode" (which the user cannot leave), you first need to set it as th device owner:
+With the normal pinned mode, user can leave pinned mode easily with a combination of buttons.
+If, instead, you need your app to run in a sort of "Kiosk mode" (which the user cannot leave), you first need to set your app as the device owner:

 In order to set your app as the device owner you need to run this command while your device is plugged via USB debug: